Data breaches in India: Kudankulam nuclear power plant data breach

-In September 2019, the Nuclear Power Corporation of India (NPCI) confirmed that India's largest nuclear plant, the Kudankulam nuclear power plant was attacked by a malware that collected information on the plant's IT network.
-The breach was detected after a data file with traces of the Dtrack malware was uploaded on a cyber security firm’s website.
+In September 2019, the Nuclear Power Corporation of India Limited (NPCIL) confirmed that India's largest nuclear plant, the Kudankulam nuclear power plant was attacked by a malware that collected information on the plant's IT network.
+The breach was detected after a data file with traces of the Dtrack malware was uploaded on a cyber security firm's website.
 CERT-India detected the malware in an infected PC connected to the administrative network.
 The NPCI claimed that the malware did not have access to the OT network responsible for internal, critical plant systems.
 Tailored specifically for the plant, the attackers earlier broke into the plant's IT networks and stole admin credentials and used them to gain more information about the plant's networks through the malware.
 Multiple reports suggested that the malware was solely deployed to collect information, including internet search history from the browser installed on the infected PC, local operating system registry information such as registered owner, registered organization and current user and the list of active processes on the PC.
 The information was written into temporary files extracted from a remote server by the attacker.
-The Dtrack malware has been traced back to the North Korea-linked Lazarus Group.
+The Dtrack malware has been traced back to the North Korea–linked Lazarus Group.